- Home

 How will I know when PWSD is flushing?

-The 2022 Seasonal Flushing program has concluded for the year.
-2023 flushing will begin in late May.
+The Seasonal Flushing program will begin in late May.

 We perform seasonal and incident-based system maintenance, which includes water main flushing to reduce the frequency of discolored water in our water mains.